 Kameron Keller: Bass / Vocals

-Kameron Keller is a tremendous young musician playing bass with Grasstowne.
-His timing and tone are that of a player well beyond his young age of 20.
+Kameron Keller or “C” as he is also known, is a tremendous young musician playing bass with Grasstowne.
+His strong drive, timing and tone are that of a player well beyond his young age of 23.
 He has played in several regional bands and most recently spent two years with the Gospel band “Strong Ties”.
-Kameron is already a seasoned player and has the potential to be one of the best bassists in bluegrass and acoustic music.
+Kameron is already a seasoned player and has the potential to be one of the best bassists in bluegrass and acoustic music

 Shannon Slaughter: Guitar / Vocals